reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

 The example above shows how to update a user's information via an HTTP `PUT` request.
 The method constructs the update request by creating a list of `NameValuePair` objects containing the user's updated details (first name, last name, email, and avatar).
-Then we send request to the specified user's endpoint (/api/users/{userId}).
+Then we send a request to the specified user's endpoint (/api/users/{userId}).
 The response body from the server, indicating the success or failure of the update operation, is captured and returned as a string.

-Let's test update user workflow:
+Let's test the update user workflow:

 ```java
 @Test